learn-co-curriculum/phase-1-syllabus-flex-40-week/README.md

 - Introducing Flatiron's Three Pillars of JavaScript (2)
 - JavaScript and the DOM (11)
-  - ⭐️ Quiz: JavaScript and The DOM
+  - ⭐️ JavaScript and The DOM Quiz
 - JavaScript Events (10)
-  - ⭐️ Challenge: TaskLister Mini-Project
-  - ⭐️ Quiz: JavaScript Events
+  - ⭐️ JavaScript Events Quiz
 - Communicating with the Server (17)
-  - ⭐️ Quiz: Communicating with the Server
+  - ⭐️ Communicating with the Server
   - ⭐️ Additional Practice: Fetch Dog CEO (in _Additional Practice_ module)

-## Weeks 4 – 5
+## Weeks 5 – 6

 Next up, you'll finish learning about the "three pillars" of JavaScript.
 You'll explore some more advanced concepts like **context**, **object orientation**,